imeka/ndarray-ndimage/README.md

 This crate provides multidimensional image processing for [`ndarray`]'s `ArrayBase` type.

 It aims to:
 - be a Rust replacement for [`scipy.ndimage`] with some other tools like [`numpy.pad`] and anything else relevant to image processing.
 - be faster or as fast as `scipy.ndimage`.
 Most of it is cythonized so it's not easy as it seems.
 - avoid using `unsafe`.
 This is not a unbreakable rule.
 Its usage will be evaluated and dicussed in the pull requests.

 Currently available routines include:
+- Filters: none
+- Interpolation: none
+- Measurements: none
-- TODO
+- Morphology: binary_dilation, binary_erosion

 **This crate is a work-in-progress.** Some functions are provided but they offer less options than SciPy.
 Some are offered only in 3D, with less boundary modes, with only 2 types of structuring element, only for binary data, etc.